-Our amended and restated memorandum and articles of association provide that our board of directors is be classified into three classes of directors and also include provisions providing for advance notice procedures, inability of shareholders to call a general meeting and removal of directors only for cause and only by the board of directors.
+Our Amended and Restated Memorandum and Articles of Association provide that our board of directors is be classified into three classes of directors and also include provisions providing for advance notice procedures, inability of shareholders to call a general meeting and removal of directors only for cause and only by the board of directors.
 As a result, in most circumstances, a person can gain control of our board only by successfully engaging in a proxy contest at two or more annual general meetings.

-In addition, prior to our initial business combination, only holders of our Class B ordinary shares have the right to vote on the appointment of directors, including in connection with the completion of our initial business combination and holders of a majority of our Class B ordinary shares may remove a member of the board of directors for any reason.
-These provisions of our amended and restated memorandum and articles of association relating to the rights of holders of Class B ordinary shares to appoint or remove directors prior to our initial business combination may only be amended by a special resolution which shall include the affirmative vote of a majority of our Class B ordinary shares.
+In addition, prior to the Business Combination, only holders of our Class B ordinary shares have the right to vote on the appointment of directors, including in connection with the completion of the Business Combination and holders of a majority of our Class B ordinary shares may remove a member of the board of directors for any reason.
+These provisions of our Amended and Restated Memorandum and Articles of Association relating to the rights of holders of Class B ordinary shares to appoint or remove directors prior to the Business Combination may only be amended by a special resolution which shall include the affirmative vote of a majority of our Class B ordinary shares.